Evan-Hagerty/SP500-VS-Hang-Seng/README.md

 **Requirements**
 - Python 3.8 or newer
-- Conda 4.9.2
+- Anaconda 4.9.2

-** Installation **
+**Installation**
-1. Download the project from git hub
+1. Download the project from git hub https://github.com/Evan-Hagerty/SP500-VS-Hang-Seng/
+2. Open using Jupyter Notebooks preferably through anaconda.
+3. Have these installed to run on jupyter notebooks.
+May require pip install on any or all of these.
+  - pandas
+  - padas_datareader
+  - datetime
+  - matplotlib and matplotlib.pyplot
+  - numpy
+  - scipy
+  - os
+  - yFinance

+**Running**
+1. You can launch jupyter notebook through anaconda or simply click on the